devatiq/abcbiz-addons/readme.txt

-=== ABCBiz Addons and Templates for Elementor === Plugin Name: ABCBiz Addons and Templates for Elementor
+=== PrimeKit Addons and Templates for Elementor by ABCPlugin === Plugin Name: PrimeKit Addons and Templates for Elementor by ABCPlugin
 Version: 1.0.9
 Author: SupreoX Limited
 Author URI: http://www.supreox.com/